Causes of Back Pain in Men

 A wide range of medical conditions can trigger back pain in men.
 The most prevalent of these conditions are arthritis, sleep disorders, shingles, kidney stones, and kidney infections.

 Over an extended period, poor posture can lead to back pain in men.
 This is because poor posture forces the spine out of its proper alignment.
-This places added stress on the structures of the spine and speeds up the process of spinal wear and tear.
+This places added stress on the structures of the spine, speeding up degeneration and compromising men’s spine health.

 Men are especially prone to traumatic back pain due to their participation in high-impact physical activities and other lifestyle habits.
 These activities and habits include heavy lifting, prolonged sitting, and inconsistent exercise (i.e., the weekend warrior).
 These activities carry a significant risk of injury to the structures of the spine, as well as the ligaments, muscles, and tendons that support the spine.